 Be on Top of Your Game

 It’s alright to feel a little nervous before and during an interview.
 Take a few deep breaths before going in.
 Speak slowly to demonstrate how calm and collected you are.
-If you are nervous, you may make the whole room feel anxious.
-Try to channel that energy into excitement about the role, and it will pay off!
+Try to channel energy into excitement about the role, and it will pay off!

 Practice Interview Answers and Prepare to Ask Questions

 Practice answering common interview questions with a family member or friend so you’re less nervous and more prepared to handle tough questions.
 Create a list of questions to ask as well, but be sure questions pertain to the position itself or company culture.
 Avoid the topics of pay, time off, and starting date until you reach the offer stage.

 Research the Job and the Company

 Have a thorough understanding of what the company does.
 Start with online research, reading latest company or industry headlines, and review the job description a few times to be sure you understand the role.
 This will help you provide more relevant answers to topical questions.
 You’ll stand out by appearing knowledgeable and eager to dive into the role.

 Arriving late to an interview can cost you the opportunity, so take a test drive to the location around the same time you need to arrive.
 Make sure you know how to get there and how long it takes to get there with traffic.
 Plan to arrive 10-15 minutes early.